-The AER's preferred 'base-step-trend' approach will be applied to controllable operating expenditure and a 'zero-based' approach may be used to forecast other operating expenditure items.
+The AER's preferred 'base-step-trend' approach will be applied to controllable operating expenditure, while a 'category specific' approach may be used to forecast other operating expenditure items.

-Base-step-trend approach
+Base-step-trend Approach

 A simplified version of the AER's base-step-trend approach is shown below.
 A more detailed explanation and diagram is included in Powerlink's Expenditure Forecasting Methodology: